Key Takeaways:

 Damaging this reputation can have far-reaching and often severe consequences, posing significant risks to a business’s viability and success.

-Understanding these risks is crucial for any organisation seeking to maintain a strong position in its industry.
+Understanding these risks is essential for any organisation seeking to maintain a strong position in its industry.

 1. Loss of Customer Trust and Loyalty: The most immediate risk of brand reputation damage is the erosion of customer trust.
 Once customers lose faith in a brand, regaining it is an uphill battle.
 This mistrust can lead to a decline in customer loyalty, which is often accompanied by a decrease in repeat business and negative word-of-mouth publicity.